stanimirovn/docs-redis/maintain.html.md

 1. Confirm no running instances of `redis-server` with `ps aux | grep redis-server`
 1. Edit the template Redis config file with `vim $(find /var/vcap/data/jobs/ -name redis.conf)` and change `appendonly` to `yes` and `BGREWRITEAOF` alias to `""`
 1. Run `monit start all`

+<a id="recovery"></a>
+# Recovering Redis Instances

+In the event of a recovery of Cloud Foundry, it is possible to recover bound Redis instances to healthy states that are in sync with Cloud Foundry.
+There are a few caveats to being able to recover previous instance state fully that depend on your plan.

+## Shared-VM Plan Caveats

+* You need a backed up RDB Redis dump file - this would be stored in your S3 buckets if you have backups configured
+* You need a backed up `/var/vcap/store/cf-redis-broker/redis-data` directory from the service broker node (you do not need to backup and `*.aof` or `*.rdb` files from subdirectories if you have backups configured)

+## Dedicated-VM Plan Caveats

+* You need a backed up RDB Redis dump file - this would be stored in your S3 buckets if you have backups configured
+* You need a backed up `/var/vcap/store/redis/statefile.json` from the service broker node

+## Note

+This procedure assumes that a recovery of service information and service keys assigned to instances are restored with a restore of Cloud Foundry.

+## Recovery Procedure

+After redeploying Redis, take the following steps.

+### Shared-VM Plan

+1. `bosh ssh` into the service broker node of your Redis deployment
+1. Run `monit stop all && pkill redis-server`
+1. Wait for monit services to enter the `not monitored` state, you can watch this with `watch monit summary`
+1. Confirm no running instances of `redis-server` with `ps aux | grep redis-server`
+1. Copy the backed up `redis-data` directory into `/var/vcap/store/cf-redis-broker`
+1. Follow the instructions [here](#restore) for your plan, skipping the first four steps described here, for restoring your backed up Redis data
+1. Your Redis instance is now recovered

+### Dedicated-VM Plan

+1. `bosh ssh` into the service broker node of your Redis deployment
+1. Run `monit stop all`
+1. Wait for monit services to enter the `not monitored` state, you can watch this with `watch monit summary`
+1. Copy the backed up `/var/vcap/store/cf-redis-broker/statefile.json` and ensure ownership and permissions are correct with `chown vcap:vcap /var/vcap/store/redis/dump.rdb && chmod 660 /var/vcap/store/redis/dump.rdb`
+1. Follow the instructions [here](#restore) for your plan, skipping the first three steps described here, for restoring your backed up Redis data
+1. Your Redis instance is now recovered